 When you think of Beijing, China you probably think of The Forbidden City, Tiananmen Square and The Great Wall of China right?
 All of those places are amazing, but we've got some hidden spots for you too.

-Click here to learn more about what a typical day in China is like when you volunteer with International Language Programs(ILP) for a semester!
+We're not kidding — Click here to learn more about what a typical day in China is like when you volunteer with International Language Programs(ILP).

 - Central Perk